-A living wall, a reference to the ivy that grew into the building during construction, adds a pop of green, while a lounge, sitting atop an elevated oak platforms, invites shoppers to relax.
+A living wall by Netherlands-based Cloud Garden references the ivy that grew into the building during construction, and adds a pop of green, while a lounge, sitting atop an elevated oak platforms, invites shoppers to relax.
 The lounge is defined by two navy velvet sofas made with Raf Simons for Kvadrat fabric – a fitting material if there ever was one, considering Simons’ long-standing connection to streetwear.
 Custom-made neon signage, boldly proclaiming that the “Nikes on my feet keep my cypher complete,” reference rapper Nas’ 1994 boom-bap classic, “The World is Yours.”

 Barde + vanVoltt says the contrasting materials were inspired by sneaker design.
 And not in an abstract way, either: the register counter is topped with Marmoreal terrazzo, made from marble studded with resin and polyester, which nods to Nike’s signature elephant print.
 The custom-made, steel cage displays were inspired the mesh portions of a sneaker.
 Concrete heptagonal podiums display shoes, adding a geometric pattern to the room.